DDA Overnight Planned Respite

 Community-based short-term respite for adults with developmental disabilities who live in the family home.

-Services are Provided in a Community Setting, such as a home or duplex staffed by contracted, certified providers.
-Each respite setting serves one person at a time, using a person-centered plan developed with the individual and family or primary caregiver to create a schedule and activities that meet the person’s needs.
+Services are provided in a community setting, such as a home or duplex staffed by contracted, certified providers.
+Each respite setting serves one person at a time.
+Respite providers write a person-centered plan with the individual and family or primary caregiver to create a schedule and activities that meet the person’s needs.

-Respite Settings are Currently Located in five areas of the state: Bellingham, Lynnwood, Shoreline, Spokane, and Tacoma.
+Respite Settings are Currently Located in 6 areas of the state: Bellingham, Lynnwood, Tacoma, Olympia, Vancouver, and Spokane.
+You do not have to live in these cities to utilize this service.
+How it Works

 Boxes with check markService Request